Important Info For Residents, Condo Owners, And Buyers...

 The Mayor also announced that non-workforce Minatoya complexes could apply for new hotel zoning, making them legal according to the letter of the law.

-Prospective buyers and current owners are encouraged to return to this page to stay up to date on evolving policy changes, as legal rights for short-term rental use may shift in the coming years.
+Prospective buyers, sellers, residents, and industry professionals are encouraged to return to this page to stay up to date on evolving policy changes, short-term rental status may shift in the coming weeks and months.

 The Minatoya List is publicly available (see link below), and it is often referenced by local real estate agents, brokers, and attorneys.
 While the official list includes the names of eligible condominium complexes, buyers should always verify the current status of a specific unit with their real estate professional, as legal interpretations and county policies may evolve.

-One one hand, many Minatoya List properties are pretty good deals right now as they may lose their exempted status.
-Even if the complex is spared and becomes eligible for rezoning, the process can be lengthy and expensive.
+One one hand, many Minatoya properties are pretty good deals right now as they may lose their exempted status.
+Even if the complex is spared and becomes eligible for rezoning, that process can be lengthy and expensive, and there is no guarantee that rezoning will be approved.

-If rental income is not a priority, and you don't need it to qualify for a mortgage or cover expenses, a Minatoya List property may be perfect for you.
+If you want to use the property yourself, either to live in or for family use, and you don't need rental income to qualify for a mortgage, a Minatoya property may be perfect for you.
 Prices are down and there's a lot of inventory due to the uncertainty.

 However, if rental income is important, we recommend you purchase a condo in a Hotel or Resort zoned area, like Maui Banyan, Wailea Elua, Honua Kai, or other complex where short term rentals are legally allowed by both the zoning and the HOA.

-A good first step is the article on the Maui Property Experts Web site titled Are Vacation Rentals Still A Good Investment?
+A good first step is to visit the Maui Property Experts Web site.

 ©2025 MauiPropertyExperts.com All rights reserved.
 Privacy Policy